danielbairamian/SleepTimer/README.md

 ### Sleep Timer ###
-Simple python application to mute and turn off a windows computer after some time
+Simple python application to mute, lock and turn down the brightness of a windows computer after some time

 ## Requirements ##
 ctypes, wmi, pycaw, tkinter